-You may camp at one of our beach sites or stay in our Lodge (we have four beautiful guestrooms each with two beds and private bathroom – please call to book ahead).
-For a unique experience, you can stay in our tipee on the beach (room for four to six people).
-There are also many motels within a 10 minutes drive from our site.
+You may camp at one of our beach sites or stay in our Lodge (we have four beautiful guestrooms each with one or two queen beds and private bathroom – please call to book ahead).
+For a unique experience, you can stay in our Geodesic Dome on the beach (room for two to four people).
+There are also many motels within a 10 minute drive from our site.

 What is your smoking policy?